cmu-sei/kaiju/docs/GhiHorn.md

 # GhiHorn
-A horn encoder for Ghidra version 10.1+ and above.
+A horn encoder for Ghidra for using SMT solvers to computer paths within control flow.
-GhiHorn uses Z3 SMT library.
+GhiHorn uses the Z3 SMT library.

 ## Old Z3 Installation